Black Friday sale on now! Save 20% on all plans https://cdn.skillshark.com/uploads/2020/04/30194503/ico-arrow.svg

 2. Choose unbiased evaluators

 Parents, family friends, and former coaches are all examples of biased evaluators.
 With close ties to an athlete, they are likely to have a negative impact on final scores.
+I.e., Giving a higher score to a player because they are the athlete’s Uncle, even when it isn’t deserved.

 Tip: To streamline your baseball tryouts, designate one evaluator for each drill to ensure efficient flow.
 This allows evaluators to become proficient in the specific drill they are assessing.